carbon-language/carbon-lang/clang-tools-extra/docs/clang-rename.rst

 renaming actions in the future.

-:program:`clang-rename` also aims to be easily integrated into popular text editors, such as Vim, and improve the workflow of users.
+:program:`clang-rename` also aims to be easily integrated into popular text editors, such as Vim and Emacs, and improve the workflow of users.

 Although a command line interface exists, it is highly recommended to use the text editor interface instead for better experience.